nelsonfigueroa/nelson.cloud/content/resume.md

 ### Backend Software Engineering Intern @ Dollar Shave Club (June 2019 - Aug 2019)

-- Used Ruby on Rails to refactor Collateral Injection service with the support of a mentor
+- Used Ruby on Rails to refactor Collateral Injection service, which supports over 3 million customers, with the support of a mentor
 - Developed locally using docker-compose and MySQL
 - Reduced and replaced legacy code with clean, maintainable code
 - Learned and applied Test-Driven Development using RSpec to deliver well-tested features